BLOG

 85% of our success depends on our attitude and only 15 % on our aptitude.
 And attitude plus aptitude decides our altitude.

-1. Early Intervention: Address Problems Before They Spread
+1. Early Intervention: Identify Issues Before They Escalate

 Your actions set the tone for the team.
 Ignoring negativity can make it harder to reverse, allowing issues to become ingrained in workplace culture.
 Taking early action prevents small problems from growing into bigger ones.